Potter's ex-chief: 'I saw no violation' of policy by officer

 Potter’s attorneys have argued that she would have been within her rights to use deadly force even if she had intended to do so because a fellow officer was endangered by Wright’s attempt to flee.

-Gannon testified that it appeared to him from squad car video that Sgt.
+Gannon testified that it appeared to him from dashcam video that Sgt.
 Mychal Johnson, who was assisting in the stop, was “leaning into” Wright’s car.
 He said it was his opinion that deadly force was reasonable.

 Gannon recalled his own experience in a situation where he was dragged by a car.
 He said he felt “sheer terror” and a feeling of “simply trying to survive.”